|

 </element>

-The xml data to the left will create the following ellipse:
+This xml data will create the following ellipse:

 Erase Polygonal Area